Nkulu Ntanda Ntambo

 Congo Central Conference

-Bishop Nkulu Ntanda Ntambo is a retired Bishop of The United Methodist Church.
+Bishop Nkulu Ntanda Ntambo is a Retired Bishop of The United Methodist Church, having served from 1996-2016.

 He was born at Kailo in then Zaire.
 His father is deceased, but his mother Kahole Julienne is still alive.
 He has been a Christian since childhood.